 How much home insurance do I need?

-To determine the right amount of home insurance, ensure you have sufficient dwelling coverage to rebuild your home, typically your mortgage lender's requirement.
-Additionally, factor in the value of your personal property, the likelihood of local hazards, and the worth of irreplaceable items.
+To determine the right amount of home insurance, ensure you have sufficient dwelling coverage to rebuild your home, as mortgage lenders require this.
+Factor in the value of your personal property, local hazards and irreplaceable items.

 How We Found the Cheapest Home Insurance Companies in Vermont